by-covid/gtn/docs/ro-crate-in-python/index.md

 ### Adding entities with an arbitrary type

 An entity can be of any type listed in the [RO-Crate context](https://www.researchobject.org/ro-crate/1.1/context.jsonld).
-However, only a few of them have a counterpart (e.g., `File`) in the library's class hierarchy (either because they are very common or because they are associated with specific functionality that can be conveniently embedded in the class implementation).
+However, only a few of them have a counterpart (e.g., `File`) in the library's class hierarchy, either because they are very common or because they are associated with specific functionality that can be conveniently embedded in the class implementation.
 In other cases, you can explicitly pass the type via the `properties` argument:

 ```python
 from rocrate.model.contextentity import ContextEntity